DavidLiedle/CjwAdminBundle/INSTALL.md

 # CJW Admin for eZ Publish/eZ Platform

 **Please note: CJW Admin for eZ Publish/eZ Platform is a technology study only.**

 **DO NOT USE FOR PRODUCTION !!!**

 ## Installation

-Note: The bundle has been developed and tested unter eZ Publish 5.4/2014.11.
+Note: The bundle has been developed and tested under eZ Publish 5.4/2014.11.
 Tests with eZ Platform 1.8 were very limited, but promising.

 ### Download